Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 # initialize recruitment for treatment groups, here: equal

 Having made assumptions on data distribution, recruitment and censoring, simulating patient level survival data works as follows.
-It should be noted here that following simulations and data manipulations are demonstrated for the first stage data, however, second and third stage data is simulated and manipulated similarly.
+It should be noted here that the following simulations and data manipulations are demonstrated for the first stage data, however, the process is similar for the second and third stage.

 # simulating data for all arms and stages independently (needed for dataset input)